npnl/LeaderboardBackend/README.md

-# SCORE Assessment Forms
+# Leaderboard Backend

-The SCORE Assessment application consists of a backend written in Rails and the UI written using ReactJS.
+The Leaderboard application consists of a backend written in Rails and the UI written using ReactJS.

 ### Instructions to setup the development environment for the Rails App (backend).